mifi/github-action-push-static/README.md

 ## Why?

 - Free serving of public websites with git history (public repositories don't cost anything)
+- Don't have to pay for services like `codecov.io` or `coveralls.io`
 - Don't bloat your main repo with a long history of ever changing files.
 - Don't risk exposing any personal github token from a github action (a leak which which could give someone access to your whole GitHub account).